AkinyiFO/AkinyiFO/README.md

 ### This update is long overdue.
 Hello!
 Nice seeing you here! 👋
 I am Fridah Akinyi Odhiambo.
-Professionally, I moved from being an Electrical and Communications Engineering graduate to an Android Developer/Trainer and finally to the AWS Authorised Instructor that I am now.
+Professionally, I moved from being an Electrical and Communications Engineering graduate to an Android Developer/Trainer and finally to the AWS Champion - Authorised Instructor that I am now.
 I am just laying it all out here to assure you beyond reasonable doubt that there is a high probability that the next time you are back here, I could be something else that is even more amazing than the last.

 ✨ :balloon: ✨
 - 🔭 I’m currently working on getting more **Google Cloud Certifications**.